-s orbital: Spherical and symmetrical regions around the nucleus.
-They can each hold up to two electrons.
+s orbital: s orbitals are spherical and symmetrical regions around the nucleus, they can each hold up to two electrons.

 Second ionisation energy: The energy required to remove 1 mole of electrons from each ion in 1 mole of gaseous 1+ ions to form 1 mole of gaseous 2+ ions (could be asked for any successive ionisation energy).